gord02/Shopify-Movie-App/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Overview
-Frontend application created to facilitate the search and nomination of movies from the OMDb API.

 ### Technology
 - Axios, used for making get requests to OMDb API